PFTrack Documentation Node Reference

 Refine: This option controls whether an additional refinement process should be performed for each tracker that estimates how the feature template warps from frame-to-frame.
 Enabling this option will generally produce a more accurate set of trackers, but comes at the cost of a small increase in the time required to track each frame.

 Motion prediction: The method used to predict where one feature is moving to in the next frame.
-The default value is Image Motion, indicating that the average motion observed over the 2D image should be used.
-Alternatively, setting this to From Metadata will use metadata describing approximate camera motion if that is available for the clip.
+The default value is Localized that will use the local image motion to predict how trackers move.
+Whole Image uses the motion of the entire 2D frame to predict tracker movement.
+Alternatively, setting this to Using Metadata will use metadata describing approximate camera motion if that is available for the clip (Note: the camera focal length must also be set to a known value to use metdata) .
 Setting this to None means that no prediction is used, which can often speed up the tracking process but may mean some points are not tracked as accurately.

 Reset: Reset the tracking parameters back to their default values.